yref-boop/perceptron/README.md

 (i may add them as inputs later)

 ## code structure
-the code can be divided into two different parts:
+the code is divided in two different files:
 - `Normalize.hs`: auxiliar functionality that parses & normalizes the dataset written into `data.tx`
 - `Main.hs`: main functionality (training, validation & testing) that calculates an optimal weight approximation for the given data